-The CZone® default screen display is the favorites page.
+The CZone[®] default screen display is the favorites page.
 After the screen's initial boot up the favorites page will be displayed.
 There are multiple favorites pages represented by the dots near the bottom of the touch screen.
 Swiping left or right will move to the next page.
 The favorites pages provide quick access to the most commonly used features.

-Displays battery voltage, LP and water tank levels.
-This page also provides buttons to turn the inverter on or off and displays the status of shore power.
+1. Page 1: Displays battery voltage, LP and water tank levels.
+This page also provides buttons to turn the inverter ON/OFF and displays the status of shore and solar power.